 The Best Ergonomic Mice for 2024

-Regardless of your budget, nobody likes hunching over a computer in an uncomfortable office setting.
-That's why we cover a broad range of different priced office accessories, such as the top wireless keyboards, the best wired mice and wireless mice, standing desk mats, ergonomic keyboards, and the best scanners — so you can spend more time being productive and less time worrying about finding ways to make your office chair more tolerable.
+Once you've got your mouse selected, you can move on to finding an ergonomic keyboard to go with it.
+And because nobody likes hunching over a computer in an uncomfortable office setting, a ergonomic office chair is a good investment to consider.
+We also cover a broad range of other office accessories, so you can spend more time being productive and less time worrying about finding ways to make your workspace more tolerable.

 The Logitech MX Vertical is our overall favorite ergonomic mouse.
 Whether you need to decrease wrist pain or want a mouse that enables a simple and comfortable hand position when scrolling and clicking, this is the one.
 It has a wide body to support the palm while incorporating a classic handshake form to keep your wrist elevated from the mouse pad.
 We appreciate the rechargeable, long-lasting battery, which powers this mouse for up to four months.
 If your battery croaks right in the middle of an all-important task, the charging cable has you covered, allowing you to plug in and power it as a wired mouse.
 If you happen to use multiple computers with your Bluetooth mouse, this one can easily switch from up to three separate devices by pushing a button on the bottom.